-- If your Excel or CSV file has more than one sheet, provide a unique name for each sheet.
+- Remove unnecessary text and empty rows above your headers. - · Avoid merged cells in your headers, and limit headers to a single row. - If your Excel or CSV file has more than one sheet, provide a unique name for each sheet.
 If your Excel sheet has more than one table, name each table.
 Sheet and table names help you recognize your data more easily in Insights.
 If you don't name your sheets and tables, datasets are provided with a default name indicating the sheet number and table number.
 For example, Sheet1.Table1. - Note: CSV files only support one table per sheet.
 If your CSV file contains multiple tables per sheet, you should convert it to an Excel workbook or move the extra tables to their own sheets. - Make sure your columns have headers.
 Otherwise, default headers will be used, making it difficult to recognize fields in Insights. - Apply the appropriate cell formatting to columns to ensure that Insights appropriately recognizes numbers, percentages, strings, and date/time fields.
 For example, a column formatted as a percentage in Excel is identified as a rate/ratio field in Insights. - Make sure the records in a column are valid for the cell formatting you apply in Excel.
-Otherwise, Insights may assign the wrong field role.
-For example, if you applied the Date format to a column in Excel, but the cells in the column contain invalid date format values, the field likely will be assigned the string field role.
+Otherwise, Insights may assign the wrong field type.
+For example, if you applied the Date format to a column in Excel, but the cells in the column contain invalid date format values, the field likely will be assigned the string field type. - Note: CSV files do not support the same formats as Excel files.
+If you have date or time fields in a CSV file, the fields will be added to Insights as a string field.
+You can change the field type from String to Date/Time from the data pane.